opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 execute this graph.
 This backend serves mostly for quick prototyping and debugging algorithms before offload/further optimization.

-This backend doesn't utilize any complex memory mamagement strategies since it is not its point at the moment.
+This backend doesn't utilize any complex memory mamagement strategies yet since it is not its point at the moment.
 In the following chapter, we'll learn about Fluid backend and see how the same G-API code can run in a completely different model (and the footprint shrinked to a number of kilobytes).

-Ready?

 # Backends and kernels {#gapi_anisotropic_backends}